 View spaces in Confluence

 There are two main ways to view spaces in Confluence:

 - Spaces navigation menu – Get to spaces you’ve recently visited and starred.

-- The space directory – Click Spaces in the Confluence navigation, and click View all spaces for a list of all the spaces you have permission to see.
-Filter the list of spaces by either typing in the Filter field or selecting from the categories on the left.
+- The space directory – Select Spaces in the Confluence navigation and select View all spaces for a list of all the spaces you have permission to see.
+Filter the list of spaces by either typing in the Filter by title field or selecting from the categories on the left.

 The spaces list macro allows you to display a list of spaces on a Confluence page, and lets you filter them by category.